-Strategy 2a: Develop a comprehensive marketing and public relations plan that enhances the College's awareness.
+Strategy 2: Develop a comprehensive marketing and public relation plan that enhances the College's awareness.
 Produce new themed marketing materials (brochures and flyers) and produce an annual college television commercial to begin Spring 2018 (conducted annually in the Spring).
-(Person(s) Responsible: Receptionist, Recruiter, Marketing/Advertising Office)
+(Person(s) Responsible: Receptionist, Recruiter, Marketing Advertising